History of Carlos Correa in Timeline

 2024: 2024 Season Statistics

-In the first half of the 2024 season, Carlos Correa had a .305 batting average and was selected for his third All-Star Game.
-He was then placed on the injury list on July 12, 2024, due to right plantar fasciitis and returned to the Twins in mid-September.
+The first half of the 2024 season saw a return to form for Carlos Correa, as he hit to a .305 batting average with an .884 OPS through June, and was selected for his third All-Star Game.
+He was placed on the injury list on July 12, 2024 and returned to the Twins in mid-September after recovery.